ajeless/docs/README.md

 # docs

 ## Development, Test & QA
-A collection of commands, scripts, documents and recipes, with examples to simplify developement and dev related setup.
+A collection of commands, scripts, documents, and recipes, with examples to simplify development and dev-related setup.

 * [QEMU+ KVM + libvirt for virtualization](./qemu_kvm_libvirt.md)
 * [lxc](./lxc.md)